Richard-niyc/Quant_Risk_Richard/Q1_README.md

-# BTC Options Implied Volatility Surface Visualization
+# Data Processing and Visualization

 ## Overview
 This project retrieves Bitcoin (BTC) options data from Deribit, extracts implied volatilities, and visualizes the implied volatility surface using a 3D graph.
 The results are saved for future reference, and the entire process can be automated with minimal manual intervention.